 Home Size and Accessibility

-It’s no surprise that larger homes have larger foundations and thus tend to cost more to fix.
+It’s no surprise that homes with more square footage have larger foundations and thus tend to cost more to fix.
 However, the accessibility of your home’s foundation also plays a role in the price of a repair.
 If the problem area or the whole home is difficult for workers to reach, landscaping may have to be removed and replaced, increasing the overall cost of the project.

 Severity of the Issue